squid-cache/squid-cache.github.io/Features/IPv6.rst

  * DNS works best and fastest through the internal resolver built into squid.
 Check that your configure options do not disable it.

  * IPv6 links still commonly have some tunnel lag.
 Squid can benefit most from a fast link, so test the various tunnel methods and brokers available for speed.
+This is a good idea in general for your IPv6 experience.

  * A single listening port '''http_port 3128''' is less resource hungry than one for each IPv4 and IPv6.
 Also, its fully compatible with IPv6 auto-configuration.